adxsoft/MapInsight/README.md

 You can remove the connector by clicking the 'Remove Connector' button

 You can change the connectors middle label by clicking the 'Edit Label'
-## installation="""
-Installation
-1. Open the User Directory in Freeplane (Tools/Open User directory)
-2. Open the scripts folder
-3. Save this script as 'MapInsight_V0_1.groovy' in the scripts folder
-4. Restart Freeplane

-To Use Script
-1. Select an existing node
-2. In Freeplane 'Tools' menu select 'Scripts'
-3. Choose the script 'MapInsight_V1_0'